paulca/whenever.js/README.md

 Whenever is an attempt to help writing expressive javascript.
 There are two motivations here:

-- Code that reads like English
+- Code that can be read quickly without trudging through logic
 - Code that clearly expresses the intent of what the programmer wants to achieve

 Consider the example above, which is a bit misleading: